watFiree/First_game.js/README.md

 # Fist-js-game
-All files to download you can find in "js game2.rar".
+All files to download ,you can find in "js game2.rar".